lnairGT/Diffusion-with-RAG/README.md

 </p>

 ### Diffusion with RAG
 Slight improvement in the darker cell spots that are generated.
+These were generated using a retriever ViT model fine-tuned to perform classification on the PanNuke dataset (See section on "Training the retriever").
 <p float="left">
     <img src="assets/Adrenal_no_RAG.png" alt="Adrenal" width="240" />
     <img src="assets/Esophagus_no_RAG.png" alt="Esophagus" width="240" />